Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Experiments

 \subsection{Implementation Details}

-All experiments are conducted on NVIDIA RTX 3090 GPUs using PyTorch 1.10.0 \cite{paszke2019pytorch} and the rotation detection toolkit MMRotate 0.3.4 \cite{zhou2022mmrotate}.
-To ensure fairness, training configurations for all experiments generally follow the baseline PointOBBV2 and other related works.
+All experiments are conducted on NVIDIA RTX 3090 GPUs using PyTorch 1.10.0 and the rotation detection toolkit MMRotate 0.3.4 \cite{zhou2022mmrotate}.
+To ensure fairness, training configurations for all experiments generally follow the baseline PointOBB-v2 and other related works.
 The detector is implemented using the standard ResNet50-FPN-FCOS framework, trained with a standard 1× schedule (12 epochs) on all datasets.
-The label marker adopts the same architectural backbone as the detector but removes the box branch; its training schedules are halved to 0.5× epochs for all datasets.
+The label marker adopts the same architectural backbone as the detector but removes the box branch; its training schedule is halved to 0.5× epochs for all datasets.
 For both the detector and the label marker, an SGD optimizer is employed, initialized at 1e-2 for a batch size of 16, with a 500-iteration warm-up period and learning rate decay by a factor of 10 at each step.
-Data augmentation just uses random flipping.
-All experiments evaluated without multi-scale technique \cite{zhou2022mmrotate}, and Average Precision (AP) is adopted as the primary metric.
+Data augmentation only employs random flipping.
+All experiments are evaluated without multi-scale technique \cite{zhou2022mmrotate}, and Average Precision (AP) is adopted as the primary metric. \abcmark{Regarding class compatibility matrix, any two classes are regarded as compatible by default.
+In the DOTA dataset series, exceptions only apply to four pairs: \textit{ship}\&\textit{harbor}, \textit{ground-track-field}\&\textit{soccer-ball-field}, \textit{plane}\&\textit{airport}, and \textit{helicopter}\&\textit{helipad}.
+In the RASR dataset, the only exception is the pair \textit{ship}\&\textit{harbor}.
+These settings are based on the observation that objects in these pairs frequently exhibit nested or heavily overlapped layouts in remote sensing scenes.}